bwsw/sj-platform/SJDocs/source/Tutorial.rst

 1) Deploy Mesos, Marathon, Zookeeper.
 You can follow the instructions at the official `installation guide <http://www.bogotobogo.com/DevOps/DevOps_Mesos_Install.php>`_ .

+Please, note, the deployment is described for one default Mesos-slave with available ports [31000-32000].

+If you are planning to launch an instance with greater value of "parallelizm", i.e. to run tasks on more than 1 nodes, you need to increase the "executor_registration_timeout" parameter for Mesos-slave.

+The requirements to Mesos-slave:

+- 2 CPUs,
+- 4096 memory.

+Mesos-slave must support Docker containerizer.

+For Docker deployment follow the instructions at the official `installation guide <https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/#install-docker-ce>`_ .

 Start Mesos and the services.
 Make sure you have access to Mesos interface, Marathon interface, and Zookeeper is running.

-For Docker deployment follow the instructions at the official `installation guide <https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/#install-docker-ce>`_ .

 Install Java::